isg32/bizniz-fork/README.md

-# Bizniz AI - FastAPI Business Platform
+# Munni AI - FastAPI Business Platform

-Welcome to Bizniz AI, a robust SaaS boilerplate built with a modern Python stack.
+Welcome to Munni AI, a robust SaaS boilerplate built with a modern Python stack.
 This project provides a complete foundation for building a business around a coin-based API, including a professional website, user authentication, a payment system, and a secure API for external applications.

 ### ✨ Features